redox-os/book/src/developer-faq.md

 The following hardware requirements are enough for fast compilation of the system and most programs, but some heavy programs may require more.

 - An Intel or AMD CPU newer than 10 years with 4 cores/threads or more
-- 4GB DDR4 or more (8GB or 16GB for heavy programs)
+- 4GB DDR4 RAM or more (8GB or 16GB for heavy programs)
-- 50GB of storage space or more (a high-performance HDD, SSD, and NVMe is recommended)
+- 50GB of storage space or more (a high-performance HDD, SATA SSD, and/or NVMe SSD is recommended)
 - An Internet connection good enough to not cause timeouts

 ## Build System Questions